rancher/elemental-toolkit/docs/content/en/docs/Creating derivatives/cosign.md

 The process is completely transparent to the end user when upgrading/deploying a running system and using our published artifacts.

-When using luet-cosign as part of `luet install` you need to set `COSIGN_REPOSITORY=raccos/releases-teal` and `COSIGN_EXPERIMENTAL=1` so it can find the proper signatures and use keyless verification
+When using luet-cosign as part of `luet install` you need to set `COSIGN_EXPERIMENTAL=1` so it can use keyless verification

-{{% alert title="Note" %}}
-Currently setting `COSIGN_REPOSITORY` value is due to quay.io not supporting OCI artifacts.
-It may be removed in the future and signatures stored along the artifacts.
-{{% /alert %}}

 ## Derivatives